CyVerse-learning-materials/learning-materials-home/docs/ds/gocommands/issue_report.md

 To resolve this:

-1. Use an absolute path: Run `./gocmd init` from the directory where you downloaded the `gocmd` binary.
+1. Use an absolute or relative path: Run `./gocmd init` from the directory where you downloaded the `gocmd` binary.
 2. For easier future use: Move the `gocmd` binary to a directory in your `$PATH`, such as `/usr/local/bin`.
 3. Windows users: Ensure the executable is named `gocmd.exe` and run `gocmd.exe init` to initialize.